Dr Majella Kilkey

 Majella currently convenes the following undergraduate modules:

 See our Undergraduate degree pages.

-At postgraduate level, I am a member of the MA in Global and International Social Policy teaching team.
-On that programme I convene SCS653 Global Social Problems.
+At postgraduate level, Majella is a member of the MSc International Social Change and Policy teaching team.
+On that programme she convenes SCS653 Global Social Problems.

-I have supervised a number of research students through to completion.
-I welcome enquiries from students considering pursuing doctoral studies in areas related to my specific research interests as outlined above.
+Majella has supervised a number of research students through to completion.
+She welcome enquiries from students considering pursuing doctoral studies in areas related to her specific research interests as outlined above.

 To find out more about our PhD programmes, go to:

 Publications since 2005

 Kilkey, M. & Urzi, D. (2017) Social Reproduction in Sicily’s Agricultural Sector: Migration Status and Context of Reception.
 Journal of Ethnic and Migration Studies.
 Published online 9 February 2017. doi: 10.1080/1369183X.2017.1286971